beaujeant/beaujeant.github.io/AppSec101/lab.md

 Breakpoint 1, 0x08048454 in main ()
 ```

-As you can see, at this stage, the application already did the mutliplication and printed the result.
+As you can see, at this stage, the application already did the multiplication and printed the result.
 Once the breakpoint reached, the application pauses.
 At this point, you can read (and write) memory, instructions and registers.
 To view the registers, you can run the command:

 ```
 (gdb) info registers